 After all, facts and corrections can occur later when few people are paying attention because the story has aged, and everyone has moved on to the next outrage.

-If journalists embraced the open web, such as using personal websites, feeds, and Webmentions, this could be viewed as adopting the Slow Web Movement and the Slow New Movement, which could help develop trust between journalists and the rest of the public.
-The Slow Web and Slow News Movements could reduce the amount of misinformation that spreads wildly.
+If journalists embraced the open web, such as using personal websites, feeds and feed readers, and Webmentions, this could be viewed as adopting the Slow Web Movement and the Slow New Movement, which could help develop trust between journalists and the rest of the public.
+The Slow Web Movement and Slow News Movements could reduce the amount of misinformation that spreads wildly.

 It seems that patience is no longer a virtue.
 I eschew breaking news.
 I wait 12 hours, 24 hours, or 48 hours later to consume the information when the media have more facts.
 Breaking news is usually synonymous with incorrect news and being uniformed.

-Embracing the open web might encourage information consumers to leave their silo native apps for news.
-It could reunite users with the concepts of web browsers and URLs.
+Embracing the open web might encourage information consumers to stop using the silo's to obtain news.
+The open web could reunite users with the concepts of web browsers and URLs.

 If a user manually copies and pastes a media org's story URL into a silo, then that's okay because nothing can be done to stop that activity.
 But media orgs should remove the social media sharing links from their story pages.
 Why do media orgs encourage the behavior that they criticize?